technion046195/technion_046195_2020_spring/_tutorials/tutorial_01/tutorial.md

 We shall start with a quick recap of the basics of probability theory.
 As an example, we will take a look at the following random phenomenon:

-> We take a glass full of juice and pour it on the floor (don't try this at home) and look at the shape of the resulting spill.
+> We take a glass full of coffee and pour it on the floor (don't try this at home) and look at the shape of the resulting spill.

 Below is a table and a schematic diagram of some probabilistic concepts which we can define related to this phenomenon: